Hugh-Kumbi/Cybersecurity-Portfolio/IV. Assests Threats and Vulnerabilities/Instructions.md

 * 2-3 sentences justifying your recommendations

 # 4.1 Decrypting an Encrypted Message

+> Decryption requires the use of keys or passwords, and symmetric encryption algorithms like AES use the same key for encryption and decryption.

+> Public-key encryption, like RSA, uses a private key for decryption, which pairs with a public key used for encryption, enhancing security in communications.

 > Please visit this [link](https://www.coursera.org/learn/assets-threats-and-vulnerabilities?specialization=google-cybersecurity) for further information.